kaisummers/PHP-simpleCrypt/README.md

 # PHP simpleCrypt
-Simple PHP Encryption &amp; Decryption using OpenSSL.
+Simple PHP Encryption &amp; Decryption using OpenSSL & AES-256-CTR.

 PHP simpleCrypt is an easy to use PHP class that provides two-way encryption with a key.
+After encrypting using OpenSSL and AES256, it will output a string in base64.

 # Example Usage
 // Include class file containing PHP simpleCrypt